s-nlp/RISC/README.md

 Inputs:
 - `--train-features-path`
 - `--test-features-path`
-- `--prepared-metadata-path` — this should point to the **train metadata JSON**
+- `--prepared-metadata-path` → should point to the **train metadata JSON**

 What happens inside:
-- loads prepared train/test features,
+- loads prepared train/test features
-- optionally runs LightGBM hyperparameter search on a train/validation split of the prepared train table,
+- optionally runs LightGBM hyperparameter search on a train/validation split of the prepared train table
-- refits on the full prepared train table,
+- refits on the full prepared train table
-- scores the test table budget-by-budget,
+- scores the test table budget-by-budget
-- saves reranker, scores, best params, and metadata.
+- saves reranker, scores, best params, and metadata

 ### Hyperparameter search

-By default, hyperparameter search is enabled and uses `DEFAULT_LGB_PARAMS` and `PARAM_GRID` from `reranker_configs.py`.
+By default, hyperparameter search is enabled and uses:
+- `DEFAULT_LGB_PARAMS`
+- `PARAM_GRID`
+from `reranker_configs.py`

-To skip search and use defaults directly, add `--no-hparam-search`.
+To skip search and use defaults directly, add:
+- `--no-hparam-search`

+Example:

 ```bash
 python run_feature_sets_fast_custom_feature_paths.py \